Skip to Content

 Ornate Hawk-Eagle

-The Ornate Hawk-Eagle (Spizaetus ornatus) stands out for its striking plumage and hunting prowess, being a significant bird of prey in the tropical Americas.
+The Ornate Hawk-Eagle (Spizaetus ornatus) stands out for its striking plumage and hunting prowess.
+It is a significant bird of prey in the tropical Americas.
 Its distinctive features include a crest of long black feathers, which can be erect when excited, and a robust body with barred underparts.
-Adults show an orange hue on the side of their head, while their piercing golden eyes enhance their formidable appearance.
+Adults show an orange hue on the side of their heads, while their piercing golden eyes enhance their formidable appearance.

-Habitat: Primarily found in dense lowland and foothill forests, this eagle is well-adapted to a life amidst the canopy.
-Sightings are common when the bird soars in search of prey during mid to late morning.
+Habitat: Primarily found in dense lowland and foothill forests, this eagle is well-adapted to life amidst the canopy.
+Sightings are common when the bird soars for prey mid to late morning.

 Diet: As an adaptive feeder, the Ornate Hawk-Eagle preys on various birds and small to medium-sized mammals.
-Reptiles occasionally supplement its diet, although they are a less frequent choice.
+Reptiles occasionally supplement their diet, although they are a less frequent choice.

 Behavioral Traits: